mabrasjelyn-stack/fruit-slice-detector/README.md

 <div align="center">
 <img src="assets/mango-slice.png" width="350" alt="Mango Slice">
 </div>
-**Description:** Mango is known as the "king of fruits" with golden-orange flesh and smooth, fibrous texture.
+Mango is known as the "king of fruits" with golden-orange flesh and smooth, fibrous texture.

 ---